Polymer/old-docs-site/app/1.0/start/first-element/step-2.md

 </dom-module>
 ```

-Run the demo.
-If you're using Polyserve, make sure Polyserve is running and
+Reload the demo.

-reload the demo page.
+-   If you downloaded the starting code, make sure `polymer serve` is running and reload the demo

-If you're using Plunker, your changes should show up immediately.
+    page.

-If they don't, you may need to click **Stop** followed by **Run** to
+-   If you're using Plunker, your changes should show up immediately.
+If they don't, you may need
-refresh the preview.
+    to click **Stop** followed by **Run** to refresh the preview.

 You should see the toggle buttons show up with the hard-coded icon.